wwwshwww/rosmobilelib/README.md

 # rosmobilelib

-Enable to struct robotic action with ROS, the open-source robotic middleware on external.
+Enable to struct movement robotic action with ROS, the open-source robotic middleware.
 This library make able to run that by Python3 code on external of ROS network and workspace.

 This is depended [roslibpy](https://github.com/gramaziokohler/roslibpy) that allows ROS programing without defining as ROS Node by using [rospy](http://wiki.ros.org/rospy).

 ## Main Features

-- Manage features to set simply for robotic move.
+- Manage features to set ROS robotic movement simply.
 - Dynamic schedule to Goal with sending/waiting of Action.
 - Provide some feature that use for programming with ROS such as coordinate transformation of **TF**.
+- Give support to synchronize to single callback for needs to subscribed multi topic such as stereo camera system.

 ## Installation